Sleep Development in Children: How Rest Fuels Growth & Learning

 - Establish Consistent Routines: Encourage predictable bedtime rituals.

-- Create a Sleep-Friendly Environment: Use blackout curtains, white noise machines, or soft lighting.
+- Create a Sleep-Friendly Environment: Use blackout curtains, white-noise machines, or soft lighting.

-- Avoid Stimulating Activities Before Bedtime: Reduce screen time and other distractions to support the natural sleep-wake cycle.
+- Avoid Stimulating Activities Before Bedtime: Reduce screen time and distractions to support the natural sleep-wake cycle.

 Conclusion